 The direct route from Capuliyoc walks down the royal trail, where, at 2,915m, there are fantastic views over the Apurimac valley.
 Preferably find a tour operator (KONDOR PATH TOURS).
 The trail descends almost 1500m from here to Playa Rosalina on the banks of the Apurimac River, where it is possible to camp the first night.
 The second day has the most strenuous uphill hike: about five hours to Marampata and a further two hours of hiking to conquer Choquequirao.

 The site was a political and religious center of nine main sectors connected by complex aqueducts, canals, and springs.
-Most buildings are located around the central ceremonial patio or plaza and surround by well-preserved and stylish Inca agricultural terraces.
+Most buildings are located around the central ceremonial patio or plaza and surrounded by well-preserved and stylish Inca agricultural terraces.

 Alternatively, you can enter and exit by the same path or leave Choquequirao by a different route, more or less circular, following the path that leads directly down from the ruins to the river bridge in San Ignacio.
-In the small town of Huañipaca, it’s two to three hours of steep uphill walking from here.
+The small town of Huañipaca has two to three hours of steep uphill walking from here.
 Alternatively, Choquequirao can be reached this way (it’s a quicker route than through Cachora), and on a reverse circular route, you can exit through Cachora.

 Salkanntay Trekking Tours

 The NEVADO SALCANTAY (6271m) is one of the main Apus, or gods, of the Cusco region.
 Its majestic snow-capped peak dominates the landscape northwest of Cusco, making it a relatively peaceful trekking territory.
 The main route links the Machu Picchu train line and the Urubamba Valley with the less-visited town of Mollepata in the Apurimac River basin.
 The trek usually lasts five to seven days.
 It offers more meaningful contact with the local population, a more comprehensive range of ecological niches to pass, and higher paths than the Inca Trail, making it a good, albeit challenging, option for more adventurous and experienced hikers who have already acclimatized.